GGTINE/Balanced-Clustering-Contrastive-Learning-for-Long-Tailed-Data-Recognition/README.md

 ```

 ### ImageNet-LT
-To do supervised training with BCCL for 100 epochs on ImageNet-LT with 1 gpus, run
+To do supervised training with BCCL for 100 epochs on ImageNet-LT with 1 GPU, run
 ```
 python main.py --dataset imagenet \
   --arch resnet50 --epochs 100 --temp 0.07 \